99letters/memo/README.md

-# 🎨 Memo for Figma
+# 🎨 AI Memo for Figma
 Below are the steps to get your plugin running.
 You can also find instructions at:

   https://www.figma.com/plugin-docs/plugin-quickstart-guide/